Loading organizations...

 Key people at Divet Tech.

-Divet Tech was founded by Alessio Fanelli (Founder).
+Divet Tech was founded in 2013 by Alessio Fanelli (Founder).

 Key people at Divet Tech.

-Divet Tech was founded by Alessio Fanelli (Founder).
+Divet Tech was founded in 2013 by Alessio Fanelli (Founder).

 Dive Technologies (likely the intended "Divet Tech," based on closest matching search results) was a U.S.-based startup founded in 2018 that developed large, low-cost autonomous underwater vehicles (AUVs)—essentially sea drones—for commercial survey and defense applications.[1][2][5]
 It targeted sectors like offshore oil & gas surveys, offshore wind farm inspections, and defense, using advanced manufacturing such as large-format 3D printing to achieve disruptive cost-of-goods-sold (COGS) and a platform-as-a-service model to reduce customer expenses.[1]
 The company served commercial operators needing safe ocean depth access and defense clients, solving high-cost, risky manned underwater exploration by enabling scalable, autonomous data collection.[2]
 Dive raised $7.01M before being acquired by Anduril Industries in February 2022, marking a successful exit with reported 6x returns for early investors like CAN.[2]